His Eminence, Michael

 Fr Joel Brady

 Fr Joel was born in Cambridge, MA, but moved shortly thereafter to Indiana, settling in Southeastern Ohio while he was still a young child.
 He was received into the Orthodox Church at the age of 8, along with his parents; previously the family had been members of the Religious Society of Friends (Quakers).
 He grew up nourished on the beauty of the Church's teachings and worship and the lives of the Saints, and gradually realized a sense of vocation to share that beauty with a world desperately in need of it.

 He studied philosophy and psychology at Malone University in Canton, OH, and attended St Tikhon's Seminary in South Canaan PA, where he graduated with an MDiv in 2015.
 He was ordained to the priesthood in January of 2017, and assigned to Holy Apostles in Lansing in February of 2017.

 He is an instructor in the Diocesan Diaconal Vocations Program, where he teaches courses on Scripture and Orthodox Spirituality to those preparing for service as deacons or lay leaders in the Church.

 Fr Joel is a nature enthusiast (perpetually in awe of the beauty of the Finger Lakes region) and plays the banjo and the guitar.
-He lives with his wife Meg (Margaret) and their son Herman.
+He lives with his wife Meg (Margaret) and their two children.